gabestuf/Classroom-Simulator-MQP/README.md

 **Classroom Simulator MQP 2022-2023**

-This branch is for melonJSTesting.
+This branch is for godotTesting.

 Requirements:
  - Collision Handling?